gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Cover us!" the captain shouted.
 His boots clanged on the steps as he followed Violet into the shuttle.
 Behind him,
-Z40 and Z51 spun around and backed toward the hatch, their manipulators clacking menacingly.
+Z40 and Z51 backed toward the hatch, their manipulators clacking menacingly.

 Captain Leung dropped Sindy into the seat beside his